Nathaniyell/express-practice/readme.md

   - Make changes to the request and the response objects
   - End the request-response cycle.
   - Call the next middleware in the stack.
+  >>*Every middleware function imported can impact the performance of your application*

 >Middlewares should be written in a separate file from the [server.js](/server.js) file.
 Example of a middleware: